joschnitzbauer/dalymi/docs/recipes.md

 we convert the provided value to a `datetime` object.
 Any string compatible with this transformation is hence valid, e.g. '2018-01-30'.

+Now, the `context` dictionary passed to each pipeline function will contain an entry with key `'execution_date'` and a `datetime` object as value (`argparse` converts hyphens to underscores to ensure valid Python naming).

 ## Custom resource classes

 _dalymi_ ships with a default set of resource classes (see `dalymi.resources`), most notably `PandasCSV` and `Pickle`.